m-Kurundkar/Pomodoroman/README.md

 ### What is the .bat file for?
 For the audio files to play.
 The audio is played from YouTube via IFrame API, which requires the current page to have a valid origin (local files have origin null).
 Running the .bat file will create a local server.
-# (*) You can also use "RUN.bat" as a shortcut for the timer!
+## (*) You can also use "RUN.bat" as a shortcut for the timer!
 Just make sure it's in the same directory as the folder.

 Eg: Desktop
     ├─ Projects                             // general folder
     │   └─ Pomodoroman
-            └─ Pomodoroman.html
+         &emsp;&emsp;&emsp;  &emsp;  └─ Pomodoroman.html
     └─ RUN.bat                              //on desktop